EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 The operation of switching support is simple, reasonably safe and completely reversible.
 What is very important, it requires neither reinstallation of the system nor the applications installed on it.
-The process consists of switching the repository, installing the el-release package and updating the system.
+The process consists of switching the repository, installing the el-release package, updating the system and reinstalling the system packages in-place.
 After the in-place migration, CentOS will still be usable, even in production environments.